back to Blog

 Lead Time Variability

-Fluctuation in lead times that affects inventory planning and wholesale forecasting.
+Fluctuation in lead times that affects inventory planning and forecasting.

 Less-than-Truckload (LTL)

-A shipping method for freight not large enough to fill a truck.
+A shipping method for freight that is too small to fill an entire truck.

 Line / Product Line